 - Health Resources and Services Administration, “Licensure, Licensure Portability,”

-http://bhpr.hrsa.gov/grants/licensure/ (no longer available online).
-The grant program “Funds state professional licensing boards to work with licensing boards in other states to develop and implement policies that reduce barriers to telemedicine and other practices that
+http://bhpr.hrsa.gov/grants/licensure/(no longer available online).
+The grant program “Funds state professional licensing boards to work with licensing boards in other states to develop and implement policies that reduce barriers to telemedicine and other practices that are limited by requirements that physicians be licensed in each state where he or she may provide telemedicine services on a regular basis. [italics added] This is particularly a problem for physicians who are providing highly specialized

 - U.S. Department of Health and Human Services, Centers for Medicare and Medicaid Services, “Telehealth Services,”